vibbits/CAMEL/.docker/README.md

 1. Clone the project.

-2. `cd docker-flask-app-apache2-wsgi-py3-mariadb`
+2. `cd CAMEL`

+3. add SQL dump of the database in .docker folder

-3. `docker-compose build` (or with env variables - see comments in Dockerfile under 'To get following env arguments filled')
+4. `docker-compose build` (or with env variables - see comments in Dockerfile under 'To get following env arguments filled')

-4. `docker-compose up -d`
+5. `docker-compose up -d --build`

-5. Verify.
-In browser, open: http://localhost:8888/api/hello.
-The webpage (of ***example Flask app***) should appear.
+6. Verify.
+In browser, open: http://localhost:8888/api/experiment/1.
+The JSON object of experiment 1 should appear.

 6. `docker-compose down`